-Interdisciplinary-artist Pamela Woolford is the recipient of a Maryland State Arts Council Creativity Grant, a Changemaker Challenge Award, and a NES Artist Residency in Iceland for her upcoming 2020 project Disrupte/ed (a mem-noir), a memoir and multi-sensory exhibition with augmented reality, exploring her early childhood in the planned integrated town of Columbia, Maryland, amidst this nation's legacy of enslavement of Black people, like her.
-Her multi-award-wining 2018 film Generation continues to receive acclaim from critics, artists, and curators and has been an official selection for a dozen arts and film festivals in three continents.
-In the fall of 2020, the Joan Hisaoka Healing Arts Gallery at the Smith Center in Washington, DC, will feature a three-month show of Pamela Woolford's work, and she will be the Bisson lecturer in the humanities at Marymount University that fall.
+Interdisciplinary-artist Pamela Woolford is the recipient of two Maryland State Arts Council Creativity Grants, a Changemaker Challenge Award, a NES Artist Residency, and a Storyknife Writers Residency for her upcoming project Disrupte/ed (a mem-noir), a memoir and multi-sensory exhibition with augmented reality.
+Her film Generation has been an official selection for a dozen arts and film festivals in three continents.
+Both Disrupt/ed (a mem-noir) and Generation will be featured at an upcoming solo show of her work at the Joan Hisaoka Healing Arts Gallery at the Smith Center in Washington, DC.

 She has been the recipient of a Maryland State Arts Council Individual Artist Award, an Official Citation from the Maryland House of Delegates, the 2019 Black Continental Independent Movie Award for Originality and jury-award nomination for Best Short Film; the 2019 CR8:BLK Black Women Cinema Week Audience Choice Award; the 2018 North Beach American Film Festival Jury Award for Best Experimental Film, Animation Film, or Music Video; a 2018 Canada Shorts Award of Commendation; a 2018 Experimental Forum Honorary Mention Award for “vision and…unique contribution to cinema;” and two 2018 Pushcart Prize nominations for short fiction, among other honors.